sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 3. Video Social Plugin
 4. Video Custom Embed
 5. Album
-6. Album with more than 100 photos  (Premium only)
+6. An album with more than 100 photos  (Premium only)
 7. Event
 8. Full Event Shortcode (Premium only)
 9. Full Page Shortcode (Premium only)